apigee/devrel/tools/apigee-sackmesser/README.md

 It also lets you deploy API proxies, shared flows and configuration to both stacks without writing any additional manifest files.

-Please note that Apigee Private Cloud (OPDK) only supports list, export and report operations at this time.
+Please note that Apigee Sackmesser only supports list, export and report operations for Apigee Private Cloud (OPDK) at this time.
 Support for other operations would be added soon.
 For interacting with the management API of Apigee X/hybrid only (without the need for backwards compatibility for Apigee Edge) you can also try the [apigeecli](https://github.com/apigee/apigeecli) commandline utility.